chamaka0909/Tutoring_system_2021/README.md

 # Tutoring_system_2021

-This system is developed for assignment purposes in our university and it can manage all the functions of the tutoring System.
+This system has been developed for assignment purposes in our university the second-year second semester and I  scored an 'A' Grade for this “ITP” module assignment.
+This system can manage all the functions related to the Tutoring Management  System.
 I engaged in the below areas in this project.

 ◾  I  worked as a team leader in this project.